-In general, the fee includes behavior testing, basic medical exam, vaccinations, sterilization and microchip identification and ID tags.
+In general, the fee includes behavior assessment, basic medical exam, vaccinations, sterilization and microchip identification and ID tags plus additional care, testing, or treatment as needed.
 The value of an adoption package for cats is approximately $300; for dogs, $450.

 Can you tell me about your adoption process?

-Every prospective adopter must complete an application (available at the shelter or online), which is fully screened.
+We ask for the prospective adopter to complete an application (available at the shelter or online) which will be followed up by one of our adoption counselors.
 Click here to go to our adoption portion of the website.

 What kinds of dogs / cats do you have available for adoption?

 Why should my pet be spayed or neutered?

 - Spaying/neutering is good for your pet, you and the community.

 - Spaying and neutering helps dogs and cats live longer, healthier lives.